Tlaquiltenango: Church and monastery of Santo Domingo

 Construction of the church and former monastery of Santo Domingo was begun by the Franciscans between 1535 and 1540, and it was completed by the Dominicans.
 It is considered one of the most beautiful 16th-century monasteries in Morelos.

 The church is very large and rectangular.
 The main entrance is on the west side, and there is a side entrance on the south that is very similar to that of the Cuernavaca Cathedral.
 The nave and presbytery are separated by a triumphal arch supported by large, circular The columns.
 The western entrance to the church is simple and austere; above the access arch there is a stone triangle with a small window.
 There is a clock that was added in 1898 above the window.

 The base of the bell tower is connected to the main façade of the church.
 It is proportionately tall and consists of two ornamented sections for bells that contrast with the general austerity of the church itself.

 There are large pink, stone buttresses on the south side of the church and a carved, Franciscan-style cross above the main entrance.
 The interior of the church is simple in the Dominican style.
 The monastery cloister is high with a small central patio; the cells for the monks are simple.
 The atrium is huge; the capillas pozas for the instruction of unbaptized Indigenous and the two large entrances are still standing.

-There is little information about earthquake damages prior to the 20th century.
-In 1957, the sphere at the top of the bell tower fell.
-The August 28, 1973 earthquake cracked several walls and left two walls off balance.
-The earthquakes of 1985, 1999, and September 7, 2017, did not cause serious damage to the building, but the September 19, 2017 earthquake did.
-The bell tower was almost completely separated from the main building, and the cupola was completely destroyed.
-Other damages were so severe that it is possible the building will no longer be used as a church.